fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

-# Understanding WebAssembly better by learning WebAssembly-Tezt
+# Understanding WebAssembly better by learning WebAssembly-Text

 WebAssembly is a true revolution in tech, not just in the web, but thanks to WASI and friends, it is becoming available everywhere.
 One of the best things WebAasembly offers is being a compilation target